vyos/vyos.vyos/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My commit headlines contain a valid Task id
 - [ ] My change requires a change to the documentation
 - [ ] I have updated the documentation accordingly
+- [ ] I have added unit tests to cover my changes
+- [ ] I have added a file to `changelogs/fragments` to describe the changes